symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Getting into some code
 **********************

-Define two transactions to create a mosaic:
+To create a mosaic, we need to define two transactions.

-1. A :ref:`MosaicDefinitionTransaction <mosaic-definition-transaction>` to create the mosaic, with the following properties:
+1. A :ref:`MosaicDefinitionTransaction <mosaic-definition-transaction>` to select the **mosaic properties**.
+In this example, we are going to create a mosaic configured as:

 .. _mosaic-properties: